d-smith/ml-speciality-notes/acloud.guru/05-data-analysis-and-viz.md

 Seeing Your Data

 * Relationships
-    * Do we want to find importand relationships in our data?
+    * Do we want to find important relationships in our data?
     * Are there any trends or outliers?
 * Comparisons
     * Are we comparing different values within out data?